barryCFlynn/tombworld_adventure/README.md

 i want to add atleast 2 weapons a mining laser and something else. for use on certain monsters and may add a random roll to add RNG, maybe have the requirements to have a weapon to get past a certain monster

+credits

+https://textkool.com/ for ASCII art generator - used for game title

 # TomBworld Adventure